 receiving excellent reviews from customers.

-fan and a/c rooms with Cable TV, large en suite bathroom with hot water.
+player, free wifi, en suite bathroom with hot water.
+Guesthouse

 Nataya Round House Coral Bay

 manicured gardens on a secluded beach on the South China Sea 15km